sjbiaga/kittens/nat-3-trampoline/README.md

 It is important that `apply` is _not_ recursive, for otherwise we could not guarantee stack safety.

-There is another invocation of `apply` in line #b, composed with the `cont`inuation function-parameter, but this is virtual.
+There is another invocation of `apply` in line #b, composed with the `cont`inuation function-parameter, but this is virtual (pattern-matching might not even reach it).

-Next Scala `REPL` session shows how the same interpreter can be used with various monads, include `Id`.
+Next Scala `REPL` session shows how the same interpreter can be used with various monads, including `Id`.

 ```Scala
 import cats.Eval